 4) West Ipswich Teaching School will invoice you for the deployment, and the SLE’s school will invoice West Ipswich Teaching School for supply costs.

 Following deployment, you and the SLE will draw up a Record of Support and you will have an opportunity to feedback on your experience to West Ipswich Teaching School.

 If you would like to explore how the West Ipswich Teaching School may be able to support your school in its journey, please email: email@example.com

 National Leader of Governance

 National Leaders of Governance are highly effective chairs of governors who use their skills and experience to support chairs of governors in other schools and academies.
 They work to increase the leadership capacity of other chairs to help raise standards so that improvements can be sustained.
 For general information on becoming a National Leader in Governance visit https://www.gov.uk/guidance/national-leaders-of-governance-a-guide-for-potential-applicants

 Angela Gage is a very experienced governor with many years in this role and has a wealth of expertise in the following:

 Angela is happy to support all governoring bodies in the region and be contacted via West Ipswich Teaching School to discuss how she can support your governoring body.

-Name: Ruth Coleman – Deputy Head Teacher at Highfield Nursery School and children’s centre, Ipswich
+Name: Ruth Coleman – Headteacher at Highfield Nursery School and children’s centre, Ipswich